 - Advanced ARIA Techniques presented at CSUN 2015

 - If you use the WAI-ARIA role “application”, please do so wisely!

 - Using ARIA Live Regions or role=alert to Identify Errors

 - screen reader support for ARIA live regions

-If you would like more information on ARIA then please contact us by emailing email@example.com.
+If you would like more information on ARIA please contact us at firstname.lastname@example.org.